acl2/acl2/books/kestrel/java/atj/tests/README.txt

 *.class

-  Java class files generated when the corresponding source files are compiled (e.g. by test-compile.sh, see below).
+  Java class files generated when the corresponding source files are compiled (e.g. by compile.sh, see below).
 These are not under version control.

-test-compile.sh
+compile.sh

   Script to compile all the generated and handwritten Java files.
 Assumes that Java 12's javac is on the path.

-test-run.sh
+run.sh

   Script to run all the tests (with certain choices of inputs), collecting and printing time measurements.
 Assumes that Java 12's java is on the path.